Blazing Hot Wok

 The best recipe I’ve tried for Danish-style liver paté comes from a cookbook called Frøken Jensen’s Kogebog.
 It’s the Danish version of that Betty Crocker (or was it Better Homes and Gardens??) cookbook so popular a couple of generations ago.
 There’s not one picture in this entire cookbook.
 Each page is so dense with text (the recipes are presented one right after another) that I literally have to follow each line with my finger or I’d get lost.
 And like it’s outdated American counterpart, there are recipes as unappetizing as a savory gelatin mold (is there really such a recipe or is it urban legend??).
 Yet, I have a warm spot in my heart for Miss Jensen’s book.
 It reveals an entire culture’s past eating habits.
 And while many of the recipes are probably outdated, hidden in the dense text are some gems to be found.
 Recipes like Danish rice porridge, fish cakes, pancakes and the paté (actually 2 different versions).

-The main difference between Danish liver paté and a French style paté is the texture.
-The French stuff is stiffer.
-The Danish paté is not stiff and can be eaten cold or warm.
+The Danish paté can be eaten cold or warm.
 When cold it will spread creamy, but when warm it’s loose.
-It's also well suited to freezing due to the hight fat content.
+It's also well suited to freezing due to the high fat content.
 I recommend freezing before you bake.
 Then when you want to eat it, just put it into the oven frozen.
-I’d guess you’d need to extend the cooking time by 15 to 20 minutes (depending on the size of the form you use).
+I’d guess you’d need to extend the cooking time by 20+ minutes (depending on the size of the form you use).

 • 10 ½ oz liver (recommended pork or chicken liver)